RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 <br>

-### Functions of miRNA-7 and miR-17-92 in the arcuate nucleus in the obesity phenotype
+### Feb.2016-Jan.2018 Functions of miRNA-7 and miR-17-92 in the arcuate nucleus in the obesity phenotype

-**2016.2-2018.1 Shanghai Jiao Tong University**
+Shanghai Jiao Tong University, Shanghai, China

 - Undergraduate research, School of Life Sciences and biotechnology
 - Topic: Functions of miRNA-7 and miR-17-92 in the arcuate nucleus in the obesity phenotype